MachoPiggies/Minecraft-Minigame-Loader/README.md

  * Loading on development servers to make small mini-games for your friends OR show off to potential employers
  * Learning from the way code here is set out and how you can improve your own

-If you are looking for a loader that can cater to players on your network, please reach out to a qualified developer on SpigotMC or another source who will be able to advise and help you to creating a loader and games that best suit you and your servers needs.
+If you are looking for a loader that can cater to players on your network, please reach out to a qualified developer on SpigotMC or another source who will be able to advise and help you on creating a loader and games that best suit you and your servers needs.

 **I will not provide any support for 'incorrect' uses of this projects code**